Kruptein/PlanarAlly/docs/installation.rst

 the outside world on your personal computer on port 8000.
 Look up information on `port forwarding` for more info on this topic.

+In folder "extra", you can find example systemd.service and nginx server configuration.

 .. _python: